-Timothy Makrides, ACP, BClinPrac, MPhil(c) – Fellow
+Dr. Timothy Makrides, ACP, PhD – Scientist

 Paige Mason, PCP, BA(Hons.)
 MA(c) – Fellow

 Paige Mason is a Primary Care Paramedic with the Ottawa Paramedic Service.
 She holds an Honours Bachelor of Arts in Kinesiology from Western University and is an enthusiastic paramedic researcher with speaking engagements nationally and internationally.
 She is passionate about paramedic driven research and her research interests include female leadership in paramedicine, organizational culture, human factors, decision making, as well as the impact of appreciative inquiry and positive psychology on performance.
-Paige is undertaking an MA in Interdisciplinary Studies at Royal Roads University.
+Paige is completing an MA in Interdisciplinary Studies at Royal Roads University.
 Paige can be reached at firstname.lastname@example.org.
 Follow her on Twitter @paigemason2.
 View her research on ResearchGate.

-Justin Mausz, ACP, BAHSc, MSc, PhD(c) – Senior Fellow
+Dr. Justin Mausz, ACP, PhD – Scientist

-Justin Mausz is a Ph.D. candidate in the Department of Health Research Methods, Evidence, and Impact at McMaster University in Hamilton, Ontario, and an Advanced Care Paramedic with Peel Regional Paramedic Services.
-Justin holds a Bachelor of Allied Health Science from the University of Ontario Institute of Technology, and a Master of Science in Health Science Education from McMaster University.
+Dr. Justin Mausz is an Advanced Care Paramedic with Peel Regional Paramedic Services.
+Justin holds a Bachelor of Allied Health Science from the University of Ontario Institute of Technology, a Master of Science in Health Science Education from McMaster University and he completed his PhD at the Department of Health Research Methods, Evidence, and Impact at McMaster University in Hamilton, Ontario.
 Justin’s undergraduate and masters research focused primarily on education, and how context influences learning and performance.
-His PhD research uses a mixed methods approach to explore the socio-cultural characteristics of paramedic mental health, including the prevalence and risk factors of work-related mental illness among paramedics.
+His PhD research used a mixed methods approach to explore the socio-cultural characteristics of paramedic mental health, including the prevalence and risk factors of work-related mental illness among paramedics.
 Methodologically, Justin works primarily in qualitative research paradigms, and has a particular interest in constructivist grounded theory, but also has experience with biostatistics.
 Justin can be reached at email@example.com.
 Follow Justin on Twitter @Prof_Dewey.
 View his research on PubMed and ResearchGate.

 Brent McLeod, ACP, MPH, MHM – Fellow